Applied Software Development, ASD is aimed at three audiences:

 The ASD Associate Certificate requires a total commitment of over 1,000 hours for most students.

-NOTE: Please choose only one (1) of any second-level programming course per term and complete any higher-level programming language prior to COMP 2831.
+Note: Please choose only one (1) of any higher-level programming course per term and complete any higher-level programming language prior to COMP 2831.

 There are subtle differences between Java and C# for example plus different development environments.
 Most students will need to focus on one language and IDE at a time for proficiency and long term retention.

-Each COMP course component in this program requires a total time commitment of 12-15 hours per week or a minimum of 100 hours with homework.
+Each COMP course in this program requires a total time commitment of 12-15 hours per week or a minimum of 100 hours with homework.

 ATTENTION INTERNATIONAL STUDENTS:

 The ASD cannot be completed with 9 credits per term.

 Graduating & Jobs